Mama Kits to Increase Institutional Deliveries (3DE)

 Institutional delivery is highly correlated with improved maternal and infant survival, and Zambia has piloted a number of interventions to attempt to improve its institutional delivery rates.
 However, the relative impacts and cost-effectiveness of these interventions remain largely unknown, and Zambia’s institutional delivery rates still remain low at 43 percent, with even lower rates for rural areas.[i]

 Non-monetary “mama kit” gifts, provided to pregnant mothers conditional on delivering in a health facility, have been used by several actors in Zambia to incentivize institutional delivery.
-However, no rigorous evidence exists about the cost-effectiveness of mama kits.
+However, no rigorous evidence existed about the cost-effectiveness of mama kits.
 Zambia’s MoCDMCH and MOH commissioned an impact evaluation to measure the cost-effectiveness of a planned mama kit program to inform national policy.

 [i] Abwao, S., P. Kalesha-Masuma, and N. Mugala.
 Scaling up Newborn Health: Zambia.
 Draft.
 October 2007.